-We selected the npl3-Linker mutant for a detailed analysis based on this strong nuclear mRNA export defect (Figure 4E).
-It is possible that - in addition to the reduced RNA binding - the npl3-Linker mutation also abrogates or decreases protein-protein interactions.
+We selected the npl3-Linker mutant for a detailed analysis based on this strong nuclear mRNA export defect.
+It is possible that - in addition to the reduced RNA binding - the npl3-Linker mutation also abrogates or decreases protein protein interactions.
 Thus, the question remains whether the decrease in RNA-binding activity is the cause for the defects observed in the npl3-Linker mutant.
-The interaction of Npl3 with most, if not all, mRNP components depends at least partially on RNA, as RNase treatment decreases the co-purification of Sto1, Sub2, Yra1, Mex67, Tho1 and Nab2 (data not shown).
-The RNA-independent protein interactions, however, are largely unchanged between npl3-Linker and Npl3 (data not shown), suggesting that protein-protein interactions are not significantly impaired in the npl3-Linker mutant and supporting the interpretation that loss of RNA binding plays a causal role in the mutant phenotypes.
-In this mutant, RNAPII occupancy across protein-coding genes is increased (Figure 6B), either as a compensatory response of the cells to increase mRNA production in the face of the compromised downstream processes, or reflecting increased RNAPII stalling caused by inadequate mRNA processing, packaging and nuclear export.
-According to the current model, mRNP components are recruited to the nascent mRNA in a cotranscriptional manner and transferred to the mRNA when it leaves the site of transcription.
-Interestingly, the occupancy of Hpr1 and thus most likely the whole THO complex, Yra1 and Mex67 at protein-coding genes is decreased in npl3-Linker cells (Figure 6).
-Consistently, these proteins also have a lower abundance in nuclear mRNPs (Figures 4F, 5A, B).
-In contrast, the occupancy of Sub2 and Tho1 is not affected in npl3-Linker cells (Figure 6F and H), but their level in nuclear mRNPs is decreased (Figure 4F, 5A, B).
-Thus, Npl3 could either be required for the transfer of Sub2 and Tho1 from the transcription machinery onto the mRNA or for their retention within the mRNP.
-These decreases are specific for particular mRNP components as the amount of Nab2 in nuclear mRNPs is not affected in the npl3-Linker mutant (Figure 4F).
-Importantly, this specific RNA-binding mutant of Npl3 allowed us to reveal novel functions of Npl3 in promoting the occupancy of THO, Yra1 and Mex67 at transcribed genes and for the presence of these three mRNP components as well as Sub2 and Tho1 in nuclear mRNPs.
+The interaction of Npl3 with most, if not all, mRNP components depends at least partially on RNA, as RNase treatment decreases the co-purification of Sto1, Sub2, Yra1, Mex67, Tho1 and Nab2 with Npl3 (data not shown).
+The RNAindependent protein interactions, however, are largely unchanged between npl3-Linker and Npl3 (data not shown), suggesting that protein-protein interactions are not significantly impaired in the npl3-Linker mutant and supporting the interpretation that loss of RNA binding plays a causal role in the mutant phenotypes.
+In this mutant, RNAPII occupancy across protein-coding genes is increased, either as a compensatory response of the cells to increase mRNA production in the face of the compromised downstream processes, or reflecting increased RNAPII stalling caused by inadequate mRNA processing, packaging and nuclear export.
+According to the current model, mRNP components are recruited to the nascent mRNA in a co-transcriptional manner and then transferred to the mRNA before it leaves the site of transcription.
+Interestingly, the occupancy of Hpr1 and thus most likely the whole THO complex, Yra1 and Mex67 at protein-coding genes is decreased in npl3-Linker cells establishing a function of Npl3 in recruitment or retention of these proteins to the site of transcription (Figure 7).
+Consistently, these proteins also have a lower abundance in nuclear mRNPs.
+In contrast, the occupancy of Sub2 and